It’s happening again! Christmas is just around the corner. And if you haven’t started, you’ll be shopping and enjoying the festivities in no time.

 Consider experience gifts for your children too.
 Annual zoo passes, museum or theater memberships are my favorites.
 So if you’re working on growing your savings for a long-awaited family vacation, you can entertain your kids by using this gift later on.

 Ok, let’s not get ahead of ourselves.
 I’m not recommending this if you’re not the crafty type, or even for every gift on your list.
-But I am saying that Pinterest has a bazillion homemade gift ideas, and you just might find the right thing for your kid’s teacher there.
+But I am saying that the internet has a bazillion homemade gift ideas, and you just might find the right thing for your kid’s teacher online.

 Ideas that are practical and useful: homemade hand soaps or candles, salted caramel hot chocolate mix, or farmhouse coasters.
 You get the point.

 Plenty of ideas are waiting for you over on Pinterest and it’s a fun way to save money for Christmas.
 Just make sure that whatever you make, the materials do not cost more than a store-bought item of similar value, otherwise you’re defeating the purpose.

 More easy ways to save for Christmas…